ktaylor63/southeast/site/content/wildlife/mussels/appalachian-elktoe.md

 ### Downlist from endangered to threatened

-1. Through protection of both existing populations and successful establishment or discovery of additional populations, a total of four distinct viable  populations exist within the species’ historic range, with at least one each in the Little Tennessee, French Broad, and Nolichucky River systems;
+1. Through protection of both existing populations and successful establishment or discovery of additional populations, a total of four distinct viable  populations exist within the species’ historical range, with at least one each in the Little Tennessee, French Broad, and Nolichucky River systems;
 2. Each of the four populations have at least three year classes present and show evidence of reproduction, including gravid females, and at least one juvenile age class (age 3 or younger);
 3. All four populations and their habitats are protected from present and foreseeable threats;
 4. All four populations remain stable or increase over a period of 10 to 15 years.

 ### Remove from the endangered species list

-1. Through protection of both existing populations and successful establishment or discovery of additional populations, a total of six distinct viable populations exist within the species’ historic range, with at least one each in the Little Tennessee, French Broad, and Nolichucky River systems;
+1. Through protection of both existing populations and successful establishment or discovery of additional populations, a total of six distinct viable populations exist within the species’ historical range, with at least one each in the Little Tennessee, French Broad, and Nolichucky River systems;
 2. Each of the six populations have at least three year classes present and show evidence of reproduction, including gravid females, and at least one juvenile age class (age 3 or younger);
 3. All six populations and their habitats are protected from present and foreseeable threats;
 4. All six populations remain stable or increase over a period of 10 to 15 years.